-Categorically Exclusions Subject To (CEST) 58.35(a)
+Categorically Exclusions Subject To (CEST)

-- (1) Acquisition, repair, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are in place and will be retained in the same use without change in size or capacity no more than 20 percent (e.g. replacement of water or sewer lines, reconstruction of curbs and sidewalks, repaying of streets). - (2) Removal of material and architectural barriers that restrict the mobility and accessibility of elderly and disabled persons. - (3) Rehabilitation of buildings and improvements when the following conditions are met: - (i) In the case of a building for residential use (with one to four units), the density is not increased, the land use is not changed, and the footprint of the building is not increased in a floodplain or in a wetland; - (iii) In the case of a non-residential structures, including commercial, industrial, and public buildings: - (A) The facilities and improvements are in place and will not be changed in size or capacity by more than 20 percent; and - (B) The activity does not involve a change in land use, such as from non-residential to residential, commercial to industrial, or from one industrial use to another.
+- (1) Acquisition, repair, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are in place and will be retained in the same use without change in size or capacity no more than 20 percent (e.g. replacement of water or sewer lines, reconstruction of curbs and sidewalks, repaying of streets). - (2) Removal of material and architectural barriers that restrict the mobility and accessibility of elderly and disabled persons. - (3) Rehabilitation of buildings and improvements when the following conditions are met: - (i) In the case of a building for residential use (with one to four units), the density is not increased, the land use is not changed, and the footprint of the building is not increased in a floodplain or in a wetland; - (5) Acquisition (including leasing) or disposition of, or equity loans on an existing structure, or acquisition (including leasing) of vacant land if the structure or land acquired, financed or disposed of will be retained for the same purpose.

-- (5) Acquisition (including leasing) or disposition of, or equity loans on an existing structure, or acquisition (including leasing) of vacant land if the structure or land acquired, financed or disposed of will be retained for the same purpose. - (6) Combinations of the above activities.
+(6) Combinations of the above activities.

-Grantees need to coordinate activities with federal, state and local agencies responsible for implementing environmental laws applicable to the project.
+Grantees need to coordinate activities with federal, state, and local agencies responsible for implementing environmental laws applicable to the project.
 Written clearance needs to be obtained from the agencies that may have comments or questions regarding each project.
 A sample list of appropriate federal and state agencies has been provided (Appendix A).
-The Statutory Checklist (Appendix D) is to be used for the review of applicable statutes and regulations.
+The Statutory Checklist (Appendix D) and Additional HUD Requirements (Appendix E) are to be used for the review of applicable statutes and regulations.